 Red Hot Research is a fast and punchy format that engages the audience and shares a story.
 It gives researchers the chance to present without the pressure or stress of a traditional research presentation.
 Presenters connect with audiences visually, concisely, and memorably in a way that acknowledges people, passion, and creative thought.

-Check out an example of a Pecha Kucha style presentation here.
+Check out an example of a Pecha Kucha style presentation below.

 Presenter Guide: